Outstanding Teaching Award

 Congratulations to Dr. Dingledine’s fellow nominees, Mr. Cary Henson and Dr. Paul Klemp, also from the Department of English.

 This is the second time Dr. Dingledine has been honored with this award.

 2011 - Dr. Susan McFadden

-The 2011 winner of the University Honors Program Outstanding Teaching Award was Dr. Susan McFadden of the Psychology Department.
+The 2011 winner of the Honors Outstanding Teaching Award was Dr. Susan McFadden of the Psychology Department.

 Two members of the UHSA, Alyssa Brunner and Shane Conner, presented the award during the Spring 2012 Honors Graduation Ceremony.
 Because she was at a conference and unable to attend that event, Dr. McFadden was presented with the award later that week at the African American Studies Minor Ceremony.

 Also on the ballot this year were Dr. Michael Baltutis (Religious Studies) and Dr. Jennifer Considine (Communication).

 Dr. McFadden retired from UW Oshkosh in Spring 2012 and is greatly missed.

 The winner of the 2010 Honors Outstanding Teaching Award was Dr. Don Dingledine of the Department of English.